MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 ### <a name="setServiceAccount"></a>Set the SQL Server service accounts

-On each SQL Server VM, do the following steps to set the SQL Server service account.
+On each SQL Server VM, complete the following steps to set the SQL Server service account.
 Use the accounts that you created when you configured the domain accounts.

 1. Open SQL Server Configuration Manager.
 1. Right-click the SQL Server service, and then select **Properties**.